 He also revealed that Branstad told the State Department in July that Beijing could shut the Wuhan consulate to retaliate against the closure of the Chinese consulate in Houston, yet Washington’s office in Chengdu was ultimately targeted, catching the State Department off guard.

-It is also understood that US diplomats in Hong Kong are also facing “unexplained red tape and constraints” when renewing their visas and conducting humint, or covert intelligence-gathering operations, even though the US consulate in the territory reports directly to the State Department.
+It is also understood that US diplomats in Hong Kong are facing “unexplained red tape and constraints” when renewing their visas and conducting humint, or covert intelligence-gathering operations, even though the US consulate in the former British territory reports directly to the State Department, not via the American embassy in Beijing.

 Branstad’s fraternal ties with President Xi used to be his unique leverage yet that has become a liability amid the headbutting between the nations.

-He first got to know Xi in 1985 as governor of Iowa, when the latter, then the party chief of a poverty-stricken county in Hebei province, visited Iowa’s capital city Des Moines to seek transfer of agricultural technologies.
+He first got to know Xi in 1985 as the then-governor of Iowa, when the latter, then the party chief of a poverty-stricken county in Hebei province, visited Iowa’s capital city Des Moines to seek transfer of advanced agricultural technologies.

 Back then the 32-year-old Xi reportedly said during his eye-opening tour across the US that all aspects of the country, from business to politics, merited China’s emulation.